Follow these steps to add an HTML poll to your site:

-To maximize the participation in your poll locate it in a place that it can’t be missed.
+To maximize participation in your poll, locate it in a place that can’t be missed.
 Some popular locations for polls are inside an article above the fold, in the site sidebar, in a dedicated section on your site (e.g. the daily or weekly poll), as an enter popup (display it X seconds after the users your site) or as an exit popup (display it when users leave the site).

 For more information, refer to the poll creator page.